carvel-dev/carvel/site/content/kapp-controller/docs/latest/package-authoring.md

 The first step in creating our package is to create an [imgpkg bundle](/imgpkg/docs/latest/resources/#bundle) that contains the package
 contents: the above configuration (`config.yml` and `values.yml`) and a reference to the greeter app image (`docker.io/dkalinin/k8s-simple-app@sha256:...`).

+In the next steps, you will be asked to create directories named `.imgpkg` and `config` and a file called `images.yml`.The [Package bundle format section](packaging-artifact-formats.md#package-contents-bundle) describes the purpose of each directory/file as well as general recommendations.

 To start, lets create a directory with the above configuration files: